 Described by Legal 500 as “sharp, focused and effective” and by Chambers & Partners as a “highly regarded litigator who defends clients, often celebrities and television personalities, from privacy invasion and defamation.
 He has been very active in recent years pursuing hacking claims against tabloid newspapers”.

 Leads the firm’s Privacy and Reputation Management practice, acting for well-known actors, television personalities, sportsmen and musicians in claims for defamation, malicious falsehood, misuse of private information, breach of confidence, data protection and protection from harassment.

-Currently advising clients in claims for misuse of private information against both News Group Newspapers Limited and MGN Limited arising out of the ongoing phone hacking scandal, including Shane Richie who was one of the eight representative claimants that was awarded record damages in the ground breaking Court of Appeal decision in Gulati & Ors v MGN Limited EWCA Civ 1291.
+Currently advising clients in claims for misuse of private information against both News Group Newspapers Limited and MGN Limited arising out of the ongoing phone hacking scandal, including HRH The Duke of Sussex and David Walliams.
+He also acts for Shane Richie who was one of the eight representative claimants in the Mirror Newspaper hacking litigation that were awarded record damages in the ground breaking Court of Appeal decision in Gulati & Ors v MGN Limited EWCA Civ 1291.